Periodic Reeb flows and products in symplectic homology: -actions by loops of Hamiltonian diffeomorphisms

+It now follows algebraically that if $I(g)\neq 0$, $\check{SH}(\Sigma)$ is a free and finitely generated module over $\ZZ_2[t,t^{-1}]$.
+Indeed, as a localization of the principal ideal domain $\ZZ_2[t]$, the ring $\ZZ_2[t,t^{-1}]$ is itself a principal ideal domain (\cite[Exercise~II.4]{Lang}).
 It follows from the structure theorem for finitely generated modules over a principal ideal domain (see e.g.\ \cite[Theorem~9.3]{Rotman} for the version we need) that any finitely generated, torsion-free module over a principal ideal domain is free.
 Hence $\check{SH}(\Sigma)$ is a free and finitely generated $\ZZ_2[t,t^{-1}]$-module.
-Even better, the dimension (i.e.\ the number of generators) of $\check{SH}(\Sigma)$ is bounded by the dimension of $\check{SC}(\Sigma)$, which is given by the number of generators in the action window $(-\epsilon, 1-\epsilon)$.
-Indeed, by \cite[Theorem~III.7.1]{Lang}, the dimension can only decrease when taking submodules, and by the proof of \cite[Theorem~9.3]{Rotman}, the same is true for quotients.